spotify/confidence-resolver-rust/SECURITY.md

 cargo build --target wasm32-unknown-unknown --profile wasm
 ```

-**Note**: Local builds may produce slightly different binaries due to timestamp variations.
-The CI builds with `SOURCE_DATE_EPOCH` are the canonical reproducible builds.
+**Note**: Local builds should produce identical binaries when using the same Rust toolchain version and Docker environment.
+The attestation provides cryptographic proof of the build's provenance.

 ## Supply Chain Security Features